Nicola-Carroll/tech_for_good/README.md

-# Tech-for-good
+# Second Helpings

 ## Overview

-A website that connects businesses with left over food to charities.
+This is our third (and final) Makers Academy bootcamp group project.
+Our team was formed by a shared interest in building a "Tech for Good" web application.
+And so we've built Second Helpings, a website that connects businesses with left over food to charities looking for donations.

 ![image](https://user-images.githubusercontent.com/83607124/137516096-a558dc22-890e-4af2-a8c2-09e0d1c15705.png)